The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 In fact, we ought to be using 50% of the world's energy because we do more with it than any other nation on earth for all people in the world.

-Other than these people don't have toilets, but Clarissa Brocklehurst taking care of that with 2,499 other of her friends in Stockholm.
+Other than these people who don't have toilets, but Clarissa Brocklehurst taking care of that with 2,499 other of her friends in Stockholm.

-But you know, public school students, they are watching these games.
+But, you know, public school students, they are watching these games.

 Every time there's another American medal winner, kids see nothing but healthy, happy achievers wrapping themselves in a piece of fabric that symbolizes our greed, imperialism, and arrogance.